Frechmatz/cl-synthesizer/README.md

     *   :input-max The maximum input value of the socket.
     *   :output-min The minimum target value of the mapping.
     *   :output-max The maximum target value of the mapping.Clipping is generally not applied except for cases such as a negative segment duration.
 Controller inputs are always offsets that are added to the initial value as provided by :duration-ms or :target-cv.
 Controller inputs do not affect the behaviour of the currently active segment.
 *   :gate-threshold An optional threshold which defines the minimum input value of the :gate input that is interpreted as gate on.
-The default value is 4.9

 The module has the following inputs: